WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 >   f.
 Change the shema definition
 >   i.
 Try to cover some with very random content, like “url”
 >   g.
 Repeat the above various navigation around the page
-> 5. Go back to TestRigor and click “Trigger new test cases lookup”
+> 5. Go back to testRigor and click “Trigger new test cases lookup”
 > 6. Inspect the cases created, execute cases created
 >   a.
 See what was recorded, what not
 >   b.
 See how robust the scripts are – are they flummoxed by the data-driven and random nature of the page?